mengbinhao/jack-note/docs/my/HSBC.md

 - DOM related
   - find DOM
   - interactive with DOM
-  - DOM attributes(id, location, tagname, size)
+  - DOM attributes(id, location, tagName, size)
 - cookies setting
 - frame related
-- excute js
+- execute js
 - wait(implicit、explicit)
 - exception

 ### questions
 - what does this position do? to resolve what? what is the responsibility?
 - what is the technology stack?tool?need any key skills?
-- what knid of person you look for?
+- what kind of person you look for?
 - this position is new position or someone left?why did previous person leave?
 - report to whom? the structure of department? how many person in department?how many tester? how many dev?
-- offive location?
+- office location?
-- Can I visit goole using company network?
+- Can I visit google using company network?
-- the importce of frontend / test in project?
+- the importance of frontend / test in project?
 - talk about project?
-- Dose team often work overtime or business traval?
+- Dose team often work overtime or business travel?
 - Does company have any training or any way to help new member be part of team quickly?
 - Is my English level fine for this position/vacancy?
 - Do you think any thing that I need to improve?